The Other (short story)

-"The Other" (original Spanish title: "El otro") is a 1972 short story by Argentine writer Jorge Luis Borges (1899-1986), collected in the anthology The Book of Sand (1975, English translation 1977).
+"The Others" (original Spanish title: "El otro") is a 1972 short story by Argentine writer Jorge Luis Borges (1901-1975), collected in the anthology The Book of Sand (1975, English translation 1977).

+The story is an ostensibly autobiographical account of Borges meeting his younger, 19-year-old self.
+The young and old versions of Borges disagree on their approaches to fiction and poetry, as well as their attitude toward communism.
+The story is based on Giovanni Papini's Two Reflections in a Pond, and also parallels Fyodor Dostoevsky's The Double: A Petersburg Poem, which is referenced in the story itself.

 Plot summary

 A meeting between an older Borges and a younger Borges occurs in Cambridge, Massachusetts.
 In the dialogue that results, the young man refers to the novella The Double: A Petersburg Poem by Dostoevsky.
 While the younger man cites his romantic vision about a brotherhood of man, the older Borges reveals his doubt about the existence of a single man.
 Following incorrect information that the first provides, elder Borges concludes that it is a real episode for him, but a dream for the younger.